-Student violators are subject to discipline through the Student Conduct process (refer to CSU Executive Order 1098, found at https://calstate.policystat.com/policy/8453518/latest/, which may result in either probation, suspension, or expulsion from the University and/or the CSU system.
+Student violators are subject to discipline through the Student Conduct process (refer to CSU student Conduct Procedures, found at https://calstate.policystat.com/policy/8453518/latest/, which may result in either probation, suspension, or expulsion from the University and/or the CSU system.
 This may also include removal from University Housing.
 Parents or guardians may be notified about any disciplinary violation involving alcohol or a controlled substance that has been committed by a student who is under the age of 21.
+In addition to the above University administrative sanctions, all applicable state or federal statutes will be enforced for underaged drinking.